CURRENT STATUS OF DEPARTMENT OFFICE LOCATIONS

 PROFESSIONAL LICENSING BOARD MEETING UPDATES AND SCHEDULE CHANGES

-- The Construction Industry Licensing Board: The Construction Industry Licensing Board has canceled the plumbing examination on April 14 & 15, 2020 in Kissimmee, Florida.
+The Construction Industry Licensing Board has canceled the plumbing examination originally scheduled for April 14-15, 2020, in Kissimmee, Florida.
 The examination will be rescheduled in either June or August, 2020.
-If you wish to schedule an alternate examination date or have any questions regarding this communication, please contact Professional Testing at (407) 264-0562.
+To schedule an alternate examination date or for questions related to this cancellation, please contact Professional Testing at (407) 264-0562.

-- National Association of State Boards of Geology (ASBOG): The ASBOG exam scheduled for March 20 in Kissimmee has been rescheduled to October 2, 2020.
+The Association of State Boards of Geology exam scheduled for March 20, 2020, in Kissimmee, Florida, has been rescheduled to October 2, 2020.

 OTHER EMERGENCY RESOURCES FOR BUSINESSES